Back to overview

 Barrister apprenticeships

-While plans for barrister apprenticeships have been discussed and are considered a “viable option” to qualifying as a barrister, this route is not yet available but is expected to be developed by 2024.
-Much like a solicitor apprenticeship, the proposed barrister apprenticeship will take six years to complete and will involve a combination of work and study with barrister apprentices completing a law degree and the Bar course while they work.
+While plans for barrister apprenticeships have been discussed and are considered a “viable option” to qualifying as a barrister, this route is not yet available.
+However, a collaborative group, which includes some barristers’ chambers and the Ministry of Justice are allegedly working together to design a programme.
+It was expected to be developed by 2024 but there’s currently no further information available on this.
+Much like a solicitor apprenticeship, the proposed barrister apprenticeship would take six years to complete and would involve a combination of work and study with barrister apprentices completing a law degree and the Bar course while they work.

 What are the transitional arrangements for BPTC students?